The Enemy Below: Reception

+Stanley Kauffmann of The New Republic described The Enemy Below as a 'compact, competently written, ably acted little drama'.
+On the review aggregator website Rotten Tomatoes, 86% of 7 critics' reviews are positive.

+According to Mayes the film "was not a financial success for some reason, although on television it has become one of the big pictures—but it got good critical notices."

 Awards and nominations

 For the audio effects, Walter Rossi received the 1958 Academy Award for Best Special Effects.
 The film was also awarded as the best sound-edited feature of 1957 by the Motion Picture Sound Editors.